top of page

 The Overthinker

-Some parts of us try to stay safe by figuring everything out — thinking, analysing, making sure nothing is missed.
-This part may have once served you.
-But is it still serving you now?
+There is a part of you that tries to stay safe by figuring everything out thinking, analysing, making sure nothing is missed.

 The Contradiction